Skip to main content

 Health service organisations implementing the Colonoscopy Clinical Care Standard are required to:

-1. define the scope of clinical practice and credential clinicians providing colonoscopy services
+1. Define the scope of clinical practice and credential clinicians providing colonoscopy services

-3. review the Quality Statements against the services provided and the risks of providing services
+2. Review the Quality Statements against the services provided and the risks of providing services

-4. document in a policy or procedure
+3. Document in a policy or procedure:

 Assessors are required to review evidence that the health service organisation has:

-• implemented the Colonoscopy Clinical Care Standard, where relevant
+• Implemented the Colonoscopy Clinical Care Standard, where relevant

-• defined the scope of clinical practice for all clinicians providing colonoscopy services and credentialed relevant clinicians
+• Defined the scope of clinical practice for all clinicians providing colonoscopy services and credentialed relevant clinicians

-• provided clinicians with access to the Colonoscopy Clinical Care Standard
+• Provided clinicians with access to the Colonoscopy Clinical Care Standard

-• continually monitored variation in practice and provided clinicians with feedback.
+• Continually monitored variation in practice and provided clinicians with feedback.

 Where the health service organisation has met these requirements, this supports compliance with elements of Actions 1.23, 1.24, 1.27b, 1.28a,b.

-Providers and responsibilities for Quality Statement
+Attachment 1: Providers and responsibilities for Quality Statement

 View here